wolframalexa/wolframalexa.github.io/_posts/2020-04-23-clap-as-impulse.md

 ![time invariant system](/assets/images/timeinvariantsystem.png)

-One of the main properties of a system is its impulse response - what happens if you input the delta function?
+One of the main properties of a system is its impulse response - what happens if you input the delta function (which returns the value 1 for input 0 and 0 for all other values)?
 We call this output h[n].

 ![The Dirac-Delta Function](/assets/images/DiracDelta.png)